tabwrangler/tabwrangler/README.md

      - Selectively lock tabs which you want to stay open.
      - See the time remaining before each tab will be checked for auto-closing.
    - Options
-     - Whitelist certain URLs to never be closed.
+     - Target certain URLs and titles to be closed.
      - Set the amount of time to wait before closing inactive tabs.
-     - Set the ideal number of tabs to have in your browser.
+     - Set the ideal number of tabs to have in your browser. (!WARNING This can prevent targeted tabs from being closed).
      - Configure keyboard shortcuts.

 ### Back up & Restore